New Rule Prohibits Nursing Homes from Resolving Disputes Via Forced Arbitration

-The nursing home abuse attorneys at The Bell Law Firm are pleased with this change as it restores the right of many nursing home residents to have their day in court if they suffer abuse or neglect.
+The nursing home abuse attorneys at Stewart Bell, PLLC are pleased with this change as it restores the right of many nursing home residents to have their day in court if they suffer abuse or neglect.

 If your loved one was abused or neglected in a nursing home, our skilled attorneys will inform you of your legal options via a free consultation.